Azure/azure-sdk-for-net/sdk/machinelearningservices/Azure.ResourceManager.MachineLearning/README.md

-# Microsoft Azure MachineLearning Management client library for .NET
+# Microsoft Azure MachineLearning management client library for .NET

 Microsoft Azure Machine Learning is a fully managed cloud service that enables you to easily build, deploy, and share predictive analytics solutions.